Supportive Oligonucleotide Technique (SOT)

 About Supportive Oligonucleotide Technique (SOT)

-Cancer and pathogen growth and activity requires specific genetic signalling that our body fails to restrict.
+Virus, bacteria, or pathogen growth and activity requires specific genetic signalling that our body fails to restrict.

 An Integrative Approach to Supportive Oligonucleotide Technique (SOT)